tawalaya/cat-eval/compositions/Readme.md

             "function":"<function-name from above>",
             "repeat":"<any numeric expresion, sf variable availibe>"
         },
-        #for a parallel setp use a json list
+        #for a parallel setup use a JSON list
         [
            {
             "function":"<function-name from above>",